Gawler line: Renewal and electrification

 In 2008, the State Government announced a plan to rebuild the Gawler line, in preparation for the line to be electrified with the federal government also to provide funding.
 The track was removed, and the track bed, sleepers and track renewed.
 Dual gauge sleepers were laid to allow for the line to be converted to standard gauge at a future date.
-The line was closed between North Adelaide and Mawson Lakes for four months from June 2010 for this work to be performed, and between Mawson Lakes and Gawler Central stations for seven months from September 2011.
+The line was closed between North Adelaide and Mawson Interchange for four months from June 2010 for this work to be performed, and between Mawson Interchange and Gawler Central stations for seven months from September 2011.
 Following the withdrawal of federal government funding by the then newly elected Abbott Liberal-National government, the electrification was postponed in October 2013.

 In February 2011, a new Adelaide Metro railcar depot opened to the east of Dry Creek station, to replace the facility behind the new Royal Adelaide Hospital site and Adelaide station.
 The depot is the major maintenance and re-fuelling facility for the diesel train fleet, with capacity to store 70 railcars with over 11 kilometres of track.
 The depot has been designed to allow future conversion to support electric rolling stock.

-To facilitate work on the Torrens Rail Junction in 2017, the Gawler line between Adelaide and Mawson Lakes was closed from 1–15 October and 18 November to 5 December.
+To facilitate work on the Torrens Rail Junction in 2017, the Gawler line between Adelaide and Mawson Interchange was closed from 1–15 October and 18 November to 5 December.

 Following a decade of on-again, off-again talks, electrification of the Gawler line was announced in 2018.
 The announcement only promised Stage 1 electrification as far as Salisbury with works anticipated to commence in 2018.
 A $220 million grant from the federal government allowed for Stage 2 electrification for the remainder of the line to proceed.
 Works began in November 2019 with completion anticipated in 2021.
 Contrary to the Seaford line electrification, which saw the line closed completely for 11 months, from October 2020 onward, main construction on the Gawler line was spread out across a rolling schedule of partial and full line closures across 12 months.
 Early works before October 2020 were spread across smaller closures, typically at nights and on weekends.

 The entire line was closed in December 2020.
 It was intended to reopen in November 2021 but was delayed due to restrictions regarding the COVID-19 lockdown in July.
 The line was expected to reopen around 30 April 2022, but following the state election in March, the reopening was pushed back to the end of June.

 The line was reopened on 12 June 2022.
 A majority of services on the line are now operated by 4000 class trains, however, 3000/3100 class trains continued to operate select services while the delivery of new 4000 class train sets continued until December 2023 when the last 4000 class set was delivered, effectively replacing the 3000 trains serving Adelaide's north.